Architecture of Liverpool: Victorian domestic buildings

 The suburbs of Liverpool that attracted the wealthy were Allerton, Aigburth, Mossley Hill, West Derby and Woolton.
-Many Park estates with gates and lodges were developed, including Fulwood Park, Grassendale Park, Cressington Park, Sandown Park and Sandfield Park.
-The streets around the cities parks, especially Princes and Sefton, attracted the wealthy.
+Several park estates with gates and lodges were developed, including Fulwood Park, Grassendale Park, Cressington Park, Sandown Park and Sandfield Park.
+The streets around the city's parks, especially Princes and Sefton, attracted the wealthy.
 Wavertree developed housing for the lower middle class.
 Areas such as Kirkdale, Vauxhall, Everton and the areas of Toxteth next to the docks were where working-class housing was built.

 Victorian housing in Canning

-The area around St James Cemetery known as Canning developed during the Georgian period and continued to expand in the late 1830s and 1840s through the style of the buildings is a continuation of the Georgian style.
-The Victorian buildings in this area are Gambier Terrace, Mornington Terrace and Falkner Square first conceived in 1831 it was actually built in the 1840s, William Culshaw of Culshaw and Sumners is known to have designed no 29 Falkner Square and may have designed the whole square; and Canning Street first developed in the 1820s saw more construction in the 1850s with numbers 45-55 being built, in a bold Italianate style a departure from the Regency style used elsewhere in the area, also Gambier Terrace was extended in the 1870s in a different style.
+The area around St James Cemetery known as Canning developed during the Georgian period and continued to expand in the late 1830s and 1840s, although the style of the buildings is a continuation of the Georgian style.
+The Victorian buildings in this area are Gambier Terrace, Mornington Terrace and Falkner Square – conceived in 1831 and built in the 1840s.
+William Culshaw of Culshaw and Sumners is known to have designed no. 29 Falkner Square and may have designed the whole square.
+Canning Street, first developed in the 1820s, saw more construction in the 1850s with numbers 45–55 being built, in a bold Italianate style, a departure from the Regency style used elsewhere in the area.
+Gambier Terrace was extended in the 1870s in a different style.